 Although I loved the Mudd Club for its danceable music mix and no-frills dance floor, I hadn’t known about the daytime fashion shows until later.
 Allan, though, was seemingly always on the job.
 Shooting not just music and nightlife but also fashions, celebrities, and just plain folks.
 He has a style of taking pictures that is deceptively simple — occasionally candid, but often with the subject looking right at you.
 If they knew he was taking their picture, fine.
 If not, he took it anyway.
 That declarative, documentary style marks his best work.
 One shot near the end of the book is of a young worker in the Garment District, clad only in sneakers, jeans, and an open denim jacket with cut-off sleeves and no undershirt, pulling a rack of remarkably ordinary-looking women’s coats.
 Like his outfit, he is all business, and without breaking stride he glares at the camera as if to say, “You think this is easy?”

-View the Gallery: Tap any image
+View the Gallery: Tap any image to enlarge

 You may also enjoy reading Jazz & Spirituality | The Mindful Music of Jack DeJohnette by Peter Occhiogrosso